Why is My Computer So Loud? A Guide to Computer Noises

 - Screeching and Buzzing aka “Coil Whine” – Sometimes, when the internal components of a PC are working hard, they start to vibrate.
 At specific frequencies, the coil whine will become audible and sound like a high-pitched screech or loud buzzing noise.

 - DVD Drive Noise – When a disk drive is accessed, it is normal for it to make a light whirring sound.
-However, if you are not using the drive, it is worth checking to ensure there is no disk in the drive that you’ve forgotten.
+However, if you are not using the drive, it is worth checking to ensure there is no disk in the drive that you have forgotten.

-- Monitor Popping or Clicking – When you are using your computer under normal conditions, if the monitor pops, flashes or clicks, the monitor might be on its way out.
+- Monitor Popping or Clicking – When you are using your computer under normal conditions, if the monitor pops, flashes or there is a clicking sound from your computer, the monitor might be on its way out.
 If an IT expert examines your monitor and cannot fix it, you should replace the monitor before it fails or worse, becomes a fire hazard.
+Consider adding a second or third monitor for enhanced productivity.

-- Laptops and Grinding Noise – For laptops, a grinding noise can be very serious.
+- Laptop Grinding Noise – For laptops, a grinding noise can be very serious.
 It could be a sign that your laptop’s hard drive read-write head is touching the disc platter.
 This contact can cause permanent damage to the drive.
-Often “clicking” starts before “grinding,” so if your laptop starts to click, it’s time to back up your data and seek professional computer repair from an IT expert.
+Often “clicking” starts before “grinding,” so if your laptop starts to click, it is time to back up your data and seek professional computer repair from an IT expert.

 - Chiming Sounds – With everyday use, a computer makes a “chime” sound when any peripheral device is connected or disconnected.
 Also, malfunctioning and incompatible peripherals might cause your PC to chime repeatedly.
 Disconnect all your peripheral devices and reconnect them one by one to determine which is malfunctioning.